 • When a new social media platform emerges, you need to decide whether to ignore it or embrace it.
 Since Google+ was part of the Google family, we decided to embrace it, even running our own workshops.
 Google+ never really took off so we soon stopped using it for our clients.
 Google has now closed all the Google+ accounts

-• One good thing that came out of Google+ was Google Local.
+• One good thing that came out of Google+ was Google Local (now Google Business).
 This is often where potential customers find your information so it is important to claim your account and keep it updated.
 The social media function of Google+ has now been moved here and you can post updates onto your Google Local account which are visible for a week

 • Our quarterly social media reports not only provide our clients information on how well their campaigns are doing but also valuable insights for us on when to post to gain the maximum audience and the types of content which performs best